zxc916684603/ecs/intl.en-US/User Guide/Instances/Add to or remove from a security group.md

 ## Add an instance to a security group {#section_g4z_32n_xdb .section}

-You can add an instance to a security group using the ECS Management console.
+You can add an instance to a security group using the console.
 One ECS instance can be added to up to five security groups.

 1. Log on to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.9.FNEORG#/home).
 2. Click **Instances** in the left-side navigation pane.